 Theoretical concerns about liver disease and vitamin A deficiency have limited the use of oral isotretinoin for troublesome acne in adolescents with cystic fibrosis.
 Oral isotretinoin was administered to nine patients with cystic fibrosis who had troublesome acne unresponsive to antibiotics.
 All patients were followed for 1-4 years after cessation of treatment.
 Isotretinoin treatment cleared active acne lesions in all patients.
 It was well tolerated, and no patient had significant side effects.
 All nine patients were pleased or delighted with the improvement in their skin.
 Adolescents with cystic fibrosis and acne can be treated with oral isotretinoin.
 Oral isotretinoin should be considered for adolescents with cystic fibrosis who have acne associated with scarring, acne not clearing with topical and antibiotic treatment, acne associated with depression or severe cystic acne.

-This is a reassuring paper for those considering the use of isotretinoin but who may have reservations regarding liver toxicity for clearing acne lesions in adolescents has a major effect on their quality of life.
+– This is a reassuring paper for those considering the use of isotretinoin but who may have reservations regarding liver toxicity as clearing acne lesions in adolescents has a major effect on their quality of life.

 Post PN, Wittenberg J, Burgers JS.
 Do specialized centers and specialists produce better outcomes for patients with chronic diseases than primary care generalists?
 A systematic review.
 Int J Qual Health Care 2009; 21:387-396.
 [PubMed]

-It is of some concern where a conclusion is based merely on the published work that reviewers, who may be of relatively limited clinical experience, come to a conclusion which is different to that of generations of experienced CF physicians and families.
-It would be more helpful if reviewers were to assess all the evidence, not merely only the trials which come up to their rigorous academic standards.
+– It is of some concern where a conclusion is based merely on the published work that reviewers, who may be of relatively limited clinical experience, come to a conclusion which is different to that of generations of experienced CF physicians and families.
+It would be more helpful if reviewers were to assess all the evidence, not merely only the trials which come up to their rigorous at time unrealistic academic standards.
 Although it is unlikely that studies of this type will affect many clinicians’ firm conviction that centre care is preferable to local hospital care for people with CF, it is of some concern that such a study may be used by health care providers to deny patients extra funding to attend a specialist CF centre as has occurred in the past in the UK.
-It should be mentioned that only three trials concerning CF were reviewed.
+It should be mentioned that only three trials concerning CF were included in this review.